Apply Now: YLD Microgrant Program

 - The target audience of the program/initiative is primarily young adults (22-45)

 - Strategy and goals for engaging young adults seems well thought-out

 - Project contains marketing plan for recruitment and follow-up plan to engage participants and assess program effectiveness

 - Project brings different segments/groups of the Jewish community together

 - An applicant can apply for up to $1,000 per calendar year to use towards their project.

 - The $1,000 per calendar year limit may be split across the 2 funding cycles.

 - Collaboration is encouraged.
 Multiple applicants (or young professional groups) may apply to use funding towards the same project, but any one project is only eligible for up to $1,500 in funding.
 In a situation where one applicant (or young professional group) collaborates with another, the $1,000 per person (or young professional group) per year limit still applies.

 - Applicants must complete an online application outlining their project and budget.

-- Two rounds of funding will be available each year: application deadlines are July 5, 2017 and December 31, 2017.
+- Two rounds of funding will be available each year: application deadline is December 31, 2019 for this round.